 Summer Fleet Maintenance: How to Protect Commercial Vehicles from Extreme Heat

 As temperatures rise, fleet owners and small business operators must take proactive steps to ensure vehicle uptime and driver safety.
-Without proper summer fleet maintenance, commercial vehicles face overheating risks, costly breakdowns, and fuel inefficiencies.
+Without proper summer fleet maintenance, commercial vehicles such as box trucks, plumbing van, or a pest control truck face overheating risks, costly breakdowns, and fuel inefficiencies.
 By implementing seasonal fleet care strategies—such as cooling system inspections, tire pressure monitoring, and battery health checks—businesses can reduce downtime and keep operations running smoothly.

 Inspecting and Maintaining Cooling Systems